ABOUT THE DEPARTMENT

 Below are some common safety tips to help protect you and your family.

 - One is not enough!
-Every home should be equipped with smoke detectors on every level, particularly outside of sleeping areas.
+Every home should be equipped with smoke alarms on every level, particularly outside of sleeping areas.

-- Smoke detectors must be tested monthly and batteries replaced twice a year.
+- Smoke alarms must be tested monthly and batteries replaced twice a year.
 Tip: Change batteries when you change your clocks at daylight savings time.

-- Test smoke detectors with your children.
+- Test smoke alarms with your children.
 Help familiarize them with the sounds of the alarm(s).

 - Keep an all-purpose fire extinguisher in your kitchen (one rated for grease fires and one for electrical fires.)